-The Institutional TOEFL, also known as the PBT, will be given only one time during the spring semester.
+The Institutional TOEFL, also known as the PBT, will be given one time only during the fall and spring semesters.
 No official score report will be given, and scores may only be used at the University of Miami.
 This is generally the only exam which students with undergraduate conditional admission may take to fulfill their English requirement.
-This semester, the Institutional TOEFL will be given on Friday, March 23..
 Students with conditional admission to the University of Miami will be permitted to register for the exam first, and others will be permitted to register as space allows.